-- 8.1 The role of the Registry in national quality assurance as developed through NICE and Commission for Health Audit and Improvement will depend on decisions as to the roles of those agencies. - 8.2 The demographic, diagnostic and outcomes data could support the investigation of clinical effectiveness in a variety of ways, depending on the focus of interest. - 8.3 There may be pressure from some quarters to publish reports in which renal units are clearly identified.
-The maintenance of unit anonymity is likely to be important to some, and it may significantly compromise cooperation if abrogated without agreement.
-It is ultimately possible that a decision could be forced on the Registry from outside, although it is hoped that this situation will not arise.
-Consideration of this issue in particular would be welcome in nephrological circles, with correspondence to the Registry Subcommittee.
+- 8.1 The role of the Registry in national QA as developed through NICE and CHImp will depend on decisions as to the roles of those agencies (6). - 8.2 The demographic, diagnostic and outcomes data could support the investigation of clinical effectiveness in a variety of ways, depending on the focus of interest. - 8.3 There may be pressure from some quarters to publish reports in which renal units are clearly identified.
+The maintenance of Unit anonymity is likely to be important to some, and it may compromise cooperation significantly if abrogated without agreement.
+Ultimately it is possible that a decision could be forced on the

+Registry from outside, although it is hoped this situation will not arise.
+Consideration of this issue in particular would be welcome in nephrological circles, with correspondence to the Registry Sub-Committee.

-A:9 The role of the Renal Registry for patients
+A:9 The role of the Registry for patients

 The ultimate aim of the Registry is to improve care for patients with renal disease.
-The appropriate use of Registry information should improve equity of access to care, adequacy of facilities, availability of important but high-cost therapies such as erythropoietin, and the appropriate and efficient use of resources.
-The continuing comparative audit of the quality of care should facilitate the improvement of care and outcomes of care.
+Appropriate use of the registry information should improve equity of access to care, adequacy of facilities, availability of important but high cost therapies such as erythropoietin, and appropriate and efficient use of resources.
+The continuing comparative audit of the quality of care should facilitate improvement of care and outcomes of care.
 It is intended to identify and publish examples of good practice.
-In such ways, patients will be the ultimate beneficiaries of the exercise.
+In these ways patients will be the ultimate beneficiaries of the exercise.